aretteen/wos2mods/workflow.md

     2. Click Create Project

 11. Data Manipulation & MODS Record Preparation
-    1. Note that text in red is case-sensitive and must be entered in correctly for the PHP script to work.
+    1. Note that text in `this format` is case-sensitive and must be entered in correctly for the PHP script to work.
     2. IID creation
         1. Go to the Extra column (which should contain the Web of Science identifier).
 Click the arrow and select Edit column -&gt; Add column based on this column
-        2. New column name: IID
+        2. New column name: `IID`
-        3. Expression (quotes included): "FSU_libsubv1_wosgrabber_" + substring(value, 6)
+        3. Expression (quotes included): `"FSU_libsubv1_wosgrabber_" + substring(value, 6)`

     3. Publication note creation
         1. Go to the DOI column, click the arrow, and select Edit column -&gt; Add column based on this column
-        2. New column name: Publication note
+        2. New column name: `Publication note`
-        3. Expression (quotes included): “The publisher’s version of record is available at https://doi.org/” + value
+        3. Expression (quotes included): `“The publisher’s version of record is available at https://doi.org/” + value`
         4. Click OK.
 Records without DOIs will not have a publication note generated.

     4. Page range
         1. Go to the Pages column, click the arrow -&gt; Edit Column -&gt; Split into several columns
         2. For “How to Split Column” select “by separator” and make the separator character a “-” instead of a comma. (put the dash without quotes)
         3. You can de-select Remove this column if you want to preserve the original cells.
 Removing the column is ok, too.
         4. You’ll now have two extra columns called Pages 1 and Pages 2.
-Rename “Pages 1” to “Start” and “Pages 2” to “End” by clicking the arrow -&gt; Edit Column-&gt; Rename column.
+Rename “Pages 1” to `Start` and “Pages 2” to `End` by clicking the arrow -&gt; Edit Column-&gt; Rename column.
         5. Note: some of the initial values only have the start page and not the end page, which is ok.
 Only the “start” value will be included in the MODS record if this is the case

     5. Title manipulation